Chief Requirements for the Teacher: Experience, a sensitive ear, and the gift of intuition and individualization.

 Our advanced knowledge of anatomy, physiology, motor learning and psychology can and should promote great advances in vocal pedagogy.
-In the next several posts, I'll contrast traditional methods with some arguably more effective techniques.

 There are a number of problems inherent in a technique that aims at producing a particular sound: